andywalton7/sdk-test/source/index.html.md

 ## Asynchronous Methods

 The SDK includes both synchronous and asynchronous methods.
 We strongly recommend that you only utilise the asynchronous methods, as this will enable you to achieve far higher throughput on your own systems.
-The synchronous methods are only included to support scenarios where it is not possible for you to use asynchronous code.
+The synchronous methods are only included to support scenarios where it is not possible for you to use asynchronous code, and will be deprecated in a future version of the SDK.

 ## API Docs